carlos-montiers/enhancedbatch/docs/index.md

 ### Dependencies

-EnhancedBatch requires the command interpreter for Windows (`cmd.exe`).
+Enhanced Batch requires the command interpreter for Windows (`cmd.exe`).

 ---

 ### About the project

-EnhancedBatch is:
+Enhanced Batch is:

 &copy; 2019 by [Carlos Montiers A.](https://github.com/carlos-montiers)